 No. Aquaculture is simply not the poster child for small scale agricultural poverty alleviation projects using RAS.
 It IS suitable for large scale development in rural areas allowing product creation to allow value add and processing to create jobs.
-You will need R200m+ and in this case you need to talk to Rydawi Services.
+Here though you will need R200m+ and in this case you need to talk to Rydawi Services.

 We know it lands at $1.50 per kg or less (less than what it will cost you to feed your own fish), frozen whole from China.
 With a 20% glaze (ice coating to ‘protect’ the fish).
 This is mystery tilapia.
 It’s origins are unknown and untraceable.
 You have no idea how it was farmed or by whom.
 You have no idea of when it was harvested or what it was fed.
 All you know is that it is a frozen whole tilapia.